 The first reaction on the part of most of the so-called revolutionary movements in France was to ask "Who are these people who fight the police?
 We don't know them!
 They aren't revolutionary or politically conscious."
 Their action didn't fit into the political strategy of these organizations.
-And this reaction is one of the reasons why we don't agree with the position of these so-called revolutionary organizations.
-C.G.T., even though they were very important during the last week in May.
+And this reaction is one of the reasons why have been done by the C.G.T., even though they were very important during the last week in May.

-days earlier, on the night of May 10th, there were first-hand reports of the student-police battles.
+you'd hear on the radio news: "There are fights in France."
+Nothing else.
+While ten days earlier, on the night of May 10th, there were first-hand reports of the student-police battles.